-The negative (return) side of the DC input connection to the C-20 and C-30 RF power module is connected internally to the chassis.
-The user must assure that the system into which the C-20 and C-30 is built protects against the possibility that the C-20 and C-30 chassis could be at a hazardous voltage and that personnel could be exposed to these voltages.
+The negative (return) side of the DC input connection to the C-40 RF power module is connected internally to the chassis.
+The user must assure that the system into which the C-40 is built protects any personnel against the possibility that the C-40 chassis could contain a hazardous voltage and be exposed to these voltages.

-To avoid potentially fatal electrical shock hazards from electrical equipment, follow all applicable electrical codes such as (in the U.S.) the National Electrical Code.
+To avoid potentially fatal electrical shock hazards from electrical equipment, be sure to follow all applicable electrical codes, such as (in the U.S.) the National Electrical Code.

-Coherent strongly recommends that the user review the precautions described in "Laser Safety" (p.
-9) regarding electrical safety before using the C-20 and C-30 lasers.
-It is the user's responsibility to provide circuit breakers and/or fusing of the AC power source in accordance with all applicable laws and regulations.
+Coherent strongly recommends that the user review the precautions described in Laser Safety regarding electrical safety before using the C-40 laser.
+It is the user's responsibility to provide circuit breakers and/or fusing of the AC power source, in accordance with all applicable laws and regulations.